Mealman1551/ArchivedDataCodec/README.md

 This project is licensed under the [GNU GPL-3.0 License](LICENSE).

+## Issues

+Create a issue really easy without the need of a GitHub account via [this from](https://docs.google.com/forms/d/e/1FAIpQLSckLmPxVy7rW30_va7YpE42GAY5UKZqD8tjQgrSGWdbfRJUvA/viewform)

 ## Contributing

 Contributions are welcome!
 Open an issue or submit a pull request if you'd like to contribute.

 ## Contact

-Create a issue really easy without a GitHub account via [this from](https://docs.google.com/forms/d/e/1FAIpQLSckLmPxVy7rW30_va7YpE42GAY5UKZqD8tjQgrSGWdbfRJUvA/viewform)

 Have questions or want to learn more?
 Feel free to reach out via [This mail address](mailto:nathandubuy4@gmail.com).